janelia-flyem/dvid/README.md

 * A framework for thinking of distribution and versioning of large-scale scientific data similar to distributed version control systems like [git](http://git-scm.com).
-* Easily extensible *data types* that allow tailoring of APIs, access speeds, and storage space for different kinds of data.
+* Easily extensible *data types* (e.g., *annotation*, *keyvalue*, and *labelmap* in figure below) that allow tailoring of APIs, access speeds, and storage space for different kinds of data.
 * The ability to use a variety of storage systems via plugin storage engines, currently limited to systems that can be viewed as (preferably ordered) key-value stores.
 * A stable science-driven HTTP API that can be implemented either by native DVID data types or by proxying to other services.